tom-james-watson/Emote/README.md

 flatpak run --command=sh --devel com.tomjwatson.Emote
 ```

-**Publish to Flathub**:
+**Publish:**

-Emote is published to Flathub using the repository [github.com/flathub/com.tomjwatson.Emote](https://github.com/flathub/com.tomjwatson.Emote)
+Emote is published to Flathub using the repository [github.com/flathub/com.tomjwatson.Emote](https://github.com/flathub/com.tomjwatson.Emote).

-Builds can be monitored at [buildbot.flathub.org/#/apps/com.tomjwatson.Emote](https://buildbot.flathub.org/#/apps/com.tomjwatson.Emote)
+Flathub builds can be monitored at [buildbot.flathub.org/#/apps/com.tomjwatson.Emote](https://buildbot.flathub.org/#/apps/com.tomjwatson.Emote)

 To update the version published to Flathub:

+1. Change the version in the source code: `snap/snapcraft.yaml` for Snap, the `meson.build` for Flatpak, and add the corresponding release notes to the `flatpak/com.tomjwatson.Emote.metainfo.xml`
-1. In the [`com.tomjwatson.Emote.yml` manifest](https://github.com/flathub/com.tomjwatson.Emote/blob/master/com.tomjwatson.Emote.yml#L66) in the flathub/com.tomjwatson.Emote repo: change the commit hash to the commit of the Emote repository you want to publish
+2. In the [`com.tomjwatson.Emote.yml` manifest](https://github.com/flathub/com.tomjwatson.Emote/blob/master/com.tomjwatson.Emote.yml#L66) of the flathub/com.tomjwatson.Emote repo: change the commit hash to the commit of the Emote repository you want to publish
-2. Flathub checks the GitHub repo every few minutes, and will start a build if a change as been detected, if the build succeed it is published automatically after 3 hours.
+3. Flathub checks the GitHub repo every few minutes, and will start a build if a change as been detected, if the build succeed it is published automatically after 3 hours.
 You can use the [Flathub BuildBot web UI](https://buildbot.flathub.org/#/apps/com.tomjwatson.Emote) to monitor, start or publish builds manually (click the Publish button at the top of a successful build page).

 More documentation for maintaining a Flathub package is available at [docs.flathub.org/docs/for-app-authors/maintanance](https://docs.flathub.org/docs/for-app-authors/maintanance#buildbot)